 Download: Adobe PDF

-Firearm (Gun) Bill of Sale Form – Describes the critical information pertaining to the exchange of gun for a predetermined monetary amount.
+Firearm (Gun) Bill of Sale Form – Describes the critical information pertaining to the exchange of a gun for a predetermined monetary amount.

 Download: Adobe PDF, Microsoft Word (.docx)

 - A notarized bill of sale form with a notation as to the vehicle’s current odometer reading at the time of sale.

 - A valid Application for Registration of Motor Vehicle (electronic forms can be obtained for the counties of Hawaii, Maui, and Kauai).